 The Bay of Plenty and Waikato regions are amongst the most seismically active areas of New Zealand, with the area around Rotorua and Taupo having the highest concentration of known active faults.
 All land development projects must therefore include an assessment of the risks from earthquakes, including ground rupture / deformation where faults extend to the ground surface, strong ground motions and secondary effects, such as soil liquefaction and lateral spreading, slope instability and deformation and tsunami.

 Ground motions adopted for geotechnical assessments must be established in accordance with NZS 1170.5 and the Earthquake Geotechnical Engineering Modules, as appropriate to the design case being considered.
-These must be established for Serviceability Limit State (SLS) and Ultimate Limit State (ULS) appropriate to the site subsoil class (see Section 3.12), and must take account of topographic amplification effects, where appropriate.
+These must be established for Serviceability Limit State (SLS) and Ultimate Limit State (ULS) appropriate to the site subsoil class (see Clause 2.3.12 ), and must take account of topographic amplification effects, where appropriate.

 It is recommended that the sensitivity of the earthquake ground motions between the SLS and ULS levels of shaking on the site response / performance expectations is highlighted by the geotechnical professional, including presentation of analysis for an Intermediate Limit State (ILS) as defined in MBIE, 2017; particularly in respect of potential liquefaction and slope stability hazards.